 Governance

-Since it was set up in 1995, the National DNA Database (NDNAD) has been run by the Forensic Science Service (FSS) on behalf of the Association of Chief Police Officers (ACPO).
-The NDNAD is registered under the Data Protection Act 1998, which requires that personal data should be obtained and used only for "specific purposes" and that processing should be "fair".
-However, it is unclear exactly what constitutes fair processing of genetic data.
+When it was set up in 1995, the National DNA Database (NDNAD) was run by the Forensic Science Service (FSS) on behalf of the Association of Chief Police Officers (ACPO).
+This responsibility was then transferred to the National Policing Improvement Agency (NPIA) and later to the Home Office.
+Both the FSS and the NPIA have now been closed down.
+The NDNAD is registered under the Data Protection Act 1998.

-DNA samples collected by the police are now analysed by commercial companies, which are also paid to store the samples.
+DNA samples collected by the police are now analysed by commercial companies, which are also paid to store the samples, and by some police forces in their own labs.
 You can read about some concerns about this practice here.
 The following organisations can provide DNA profiles from DNA samples taken from individuals or from crime scenes for the NDNAD*.

 • Forensic Science Service,